magicleap/ml1-spectator-mode/README.md

 3) Combine the virtual and physical camera stream using OBS

 *Prerequisites:*
-* Magic Leap Unity SDK / Package
+* Magic Leap Unity SDK / Package -- If you need assistance configuring your Unity project to build to a Magic Leap headset, check out the ["Getting Started In Unity Guide"](https://developer.magicleap.com/en-us/learn/guides/unity-setup-intro).
+The versions are outdated, but the core steps are the same.

 ### Create A Co-Location Network Experience
-This project contains a pre-configured colocation experience.
-To learn how to create your own.
-View the com.magicleap.spectator.networkanchors packages [README](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main).
+This project contains a pre-configured co-location experience.
+To learn how to create your own using our cross-platform network anchor package, view the com.magicleap.spectator.networkanchors [README](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main).

 ### Create the Desktop Spectator Client
 We will use the Desktop client to render the Virtual Content.
 To match the virtual content's position with the external camera, we will create a virtual camera that can follow the network position of the Magic Leap.
 This guide will use the Photon sample including the NetworkAnchorsExample sample scene from the [NetworkAnchors](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main) package.